rorist/YotaImageWidget/README.md

 * Be sure to have Android API level 22 and Android SDK Build-tools 21.1.2 installed
 * run gradle
-  gradle assembleDebug #to create debug apk
+  gradle assembleDebug #to create debug apk gradle installDebug #install debug apk to device/emulator
+* APK will be in ./app/build/outputs/apk/app-debug.apk

 Build with Android studio
 -------------------------